filgusto/rosiChallenge-sbai2019/README.md

 We also would like to thank Marc Freese and the Coppelia Robotics team for releasing the V-REP simulator for this challenge.

+# DISCLAIMER

+**This is the beta version of the simulator.
+To those interested in competing, you can download this version to already begin your code's implementation.
+Keep up with code's update.
+The competition rules and inscription will be available soon on the SBAI website.**

 # Package description

 This repository is structured as a ROS package.
 The folders organization is as follows:

 - `config` - Contains the **.yaml** files with simulation parameters.
 You may change them accordingly to your needs.